TL;DR

 - Compliance with leasehold restrictions, insurance requirements, and building management rules.

 Management fees in London typically run 12-20% of booking revenue.
 For most well-located London properties, the higher occupancy and ADR that professional management delivers more than offsets the fee.
-For details, see our guide to Airbnb management fees.
-For London-specific options, see our guide to the best Airbnb management companies in London.
+For details, see the guide to Airbnb management fees.
+For London-specific options, see the guide to the best Airbnb management companies in London.

 This guide is general information, not legal advice.
 London STR regulations are evolving.
 Always confirm current requirements with your local council or a qualified adviser.